Treatment Updated 7 min read

 FDA Approves Opdivo Qvantig for Mesothelioma

-FDA approval of Opdivo Qvantig allows subcutaneous nivolumab delivery in under 5 minutes, compared to 30-minute IV infusions for mesothelioma patients.
+FDA approval of Opdivo Qvantig allows subcutaneous nivolumab delivery in under 5 minutes, compared to 30-minute IV infusions for people with mesothelioma.

 Key Facts